Session

 - a web session (when scalable sessions are enabled),

-- a remote user session (on the server),
+- a remote user session (on the server or on the client),

 - a stored procedures session,